 Today, physical therapist assistants provide health care services to patients of all ages and health conditions in a variety of settings, including:

 - Outpatient clinics or offices

 - Skilled nursing, extended care, or subacute facilities

 Learn more about where PTAs work.

 What are the Educational Requirements for Becoming a PTA?

-The PTAs' duties can include assisting in instructing patients in exercises and activities of daily living (including physical modalities), using special equipment, collecting data on the patient's progress, and documenting and reporting on the patient's response.
-There are currently 330 institutions supporting 354 PTA programs across the country.
+The PTAs' duties can include assisting in instructing patients in exercises and activities of daily living, collecting data on the patient's progress, and documenting and reporting on the patient's response.
+There are currently more than 300 institutions supporting more than 350 PTA programs across the country.

 Learn more about PTA education.

 What Are the Licensure Requirements for Becoming a PTA?

 Physical therapist assistants (PTAs) are licensed or certified in all 50 states and the District of Columbia, Puerto Rico, and the US Virgin Islands.
 All states stipulate specific educational and examination criteria.